Jenkki – The most popular chewing gum in Finland for more than 70 Years

 Fun and always in touch with the latest trends – that’s what springs to mind when you think of Jenkki.
 The brand has lived, grown and evolved with the Finnish people for more than 70 years.
-Jenkki is the first and most studied chewing gum with xylitol in the world.
-Jenkki has reached iconic status and is synonymous with the word “chewing gum” for the Finns.
+Jenkki is the first and most studied chewing gum with xylitol in the world and has reached iconic status.
+Jenkki is synonymous with the word “chewing gum” for the Finns.

-1950 Jennkki was created in 1951 in Turku, Finland by the Hellas company and has become the best-known chewing gum in Finland.
-The name Jennkki means “Yankee”, and was chosen due the popularity of the United States in post-war Europe.
+1950 Jenkki was created in 1951 in Turku, Finland by the Hellas company and has become the best-known chewing gum in Finland.
+The name Jenkki means “Yankee”, and was chosen due the popularity of the United States in post-war Europe.

 The original Jenkki was wrapped in shiny wax paper.
 Back then, chewing gum was seen as a fad and something only kids did, a filthy habit that could get you detention if you were caught chewing in school.

 Jenkki made history in media on August 13, 1957 when the Finnish advertising-funded Mainos-TV first started broadcasting commercials on television.
 Jenkki was one of the three clips shown on the very first commercial break.

 1960 Beatles-mania and Jenkki followed the spirit of the times closely and introduced a series of “signed” Beatles photos.

 1970 The first xylitol chewing gum in the world, Xylitol-Jenkki, was introduced to the market in 1975.

 1980 In the late 80’s the Finnish Dental Association was the first in the world to issue xylitol recommendations.
 All Jenkki-products have the recommendation even today.

 2000 Health claim for 100% xylitol sweetened chewing gum was approved by the EU in 2009.
 The wording of the approved claim is as follows:

 Full xylitol chewing gum has been shown to reduce dental plaque.
 High levels of dental plaque are a risk factor for the development of caries in children.